Ensembl/plant-scripts/README.md

 * A clone of minimap2 from https://github.com/lh3/minimap2

-* A copy of nrTEplants
+* A copy of the [nrTEplants](https://github.com/Ensembl/plant_tools/releases/download/Jun2020/nrTEplantsJune2020.fna.bz2)

 Python3 modules: